Neurovascular Stent Lawsuit

 - Nausea and vomiting

 The larger the aneurysm, the more likely it is to eventually rupture.
 A ruptured aneurysm can cause internal bleeding, which can be extremely dangerous.
 An aneurysm that bursts in the aorta—the artery that starts in the heart and passes through the chest and abdomen—can quickly become fatal.
 An aneurysm that ruptures in an artery that runs to the brain can become fatal within 24 hours.
-Aneurysms occuring in other areas of the body are less likely to rupture.
+Aneurysms occurring in other areas of the body are less likely to rupture.

 How Are Aneurysms Treated?